Murage-Ivy/react-ts-typescript-lab-2/README.md

 ## Introduction

 In this assignment, we'll be initializing this lab's directory to use TypeScript.
-You will continue to use this directory to code-along and practice during lessons for the remainder of the TypeScript section.
+You will continue to use this directory to code along and practice during lessons for the remainder of the TypeScript section.

 > **Note**: You will not be doing other labs in this directory, those will still